steipete/steipete.com/_posts/2020-05-26-jailbreaking-for-ios-developers.md

 Heads up: Cydia hosts many tweaks that are outdated and won't work on iOS 13 anymore.
 Better check [/r/jailbreak](https://www.reddit.com/r/jailbreak/) or [iDownloadBlog](https://www.idownloadblog.com/tag/jailbreak/) to find tweaks that work.

+If you're looking for a modern replacement for Cydia, there's quite a few alternative package managers out there.
+I really liked [Zebra](https://getzbra.com/), and it's also [open source](https://getzbra.com/).

 # Preserve SHSH2 Blobs

 A [SHSH blob](https://en.wikipedia.org/wiki/SHSH_blob) is a small piece of data that is part of Apple's digital signature protocol for iOS restores and updates.